spatie/laravel-mailcoach-docs-old/docs/advanced-usage/segmenting-lists.md

 weight: 2
 ---

 If you wish to send a campaign to only a part of an email list you can use a segment when sending your campaign.
 A segment is a class that is responsible for selecting subscribers on an email list.
-It should always extend `Spatie\EmailCampaigns\Support\Segments\Segment`
+It should always extend `Spatie\MailCoach\Support\Segments\Segment`

 ## A first example